JuliaReach/ReachabilityAnalysis.jl/README.md

 Refer to the [official documentation](https://julialang.org/downloads) on how to install and run Julia in your system.

->  :book: This package is still a work-in-progress and it grew out of the package
+>  :book: This package is still a work-in-progress.
+It grew out of the package
     [JuliaReach/Reachability.jl](https://github.com/JuliaReach/Reachability.jl).
     If you are interested to know more, feel free to join the chat room [JuliaReach gitter channel](https://gitter.im/JuliaReach/Lobby).